 St Hugh’s College is situated a short walk from the city centre, close to the Radcliffe Observatory Quarter and the University's Science Area.
 Its fourteen-acre site contains spacious and beautiful gardens, one of the hidden delights of Oxford.

-The college is known for its friendly and informal atmosphere.
-Graduate students constitute around half of the college's student body and plays an active role in its academic and social activities.
+The college is known for its friendly and informal atmosphere, and graduate students constitute around half of the college's student body.

-The college is committed to promoting a culture of research and intellectual engagement (academic lectures are held each term), and the MCR's 'Research and Wine' series is in its third year) and is able to consider applicants for programmes in most fields.
+The college is committed to promoting a culture of research and intellectual engagement (academic lectures are held each term), and the MCR's 'Thirsty for Knowledge Thursday' series is in its fourth year) and is able to consider applicants for programmes in most fields.
 A College Advisor is assigned to each graduate student; these senior members of college can be consulted on academic or personal matters.

 Through membership of the Middle Common Room (MCR), graduate students are similarly involved in all aspects of sporting and social life at St Hugh's.

 Accommodation and meals

-The majority of the college’s graduate rooms are reserved for new first year students.
-In later years students may apply for accommodation, with those who have not already lived in the college being given priority.
+Many of the college’s graduate rooms are reserved for new first year students.
+In later years students have the option of applying for accommodation; those who have not already lived in the college are usually given priority.

-During term time, weekday breakfast, lunch, and dinner are served in the college's dining hall, with a café service in the afternoon; a popular long brunch is served at weekends, and Formal Hall is held on Tuesdays.
-The Wordsworth Tearoom is also open during term time serving an alternative menu.
-All meals are charged on a pay as you go basis.
+During term time, weekday breakfast, lunch, and dinner are served in the college's dining hall, with a café service in the afternoon; a popular long brunch (10.30am to 1pm) is served at weekends, and Formal Hall is held once a week.
+The Wordsworth Tea Room is also open during term time serving an alternative menu, and all meals are charged on a pay as you go basis.
 The college's dining hall remains partly open during vacations, and all graduates living on site have access to shared kitchen facilities.